reside-ic/TreeTables/README.md

 ```

 Please note that the TreeTable plugin adds a left-hand column to the table.
-So *user provided columns are 1-indexed instead of 0-indexed*.
+This means that **user provided columns are 1-indexed instead of 0-indexed**.

 E.g., this table will be initially sorted by name: